 It’s true.
 Studies have shown that the companionship of a pet and the relationship you form with him or her can be a big help when it comes to breaking out of that depressive funk.

 15. Cats Help You Get More Dates And Seem More Caring

 Guys, do you like cats?
 Better yet, do you have a cat?
 It could really help you in the dating department.

-Women in the UK find men who like animals more attractive, more caring, and almost unanimously agree that they find men who like cats nicer.
+Women find men who like animals more attractive, more caring, and almost unanimously agree that they find men who like cats nicer.